Wool Carpet Cleaning in the Twin Cities: What You Need to Know Before Anyone Touches It

 We clean wool carpet and delicate fibers throughout Minneapolis, St. Paul, Roseville, Shoreview, White Bear Lake, Stillwater, Woodbury, and the surrounding Twin Cities metro.

-Call or text Ohana Clean to schedule a wool carpet cleaning estimate in the Twin Cities.
-We'll inspect first, explain the safest option, and treat your home like our own.
+Wool is an investment worth protecting.
+Call or text Ohana Clean to schedule an estimate, we'll inspect first, explain the safest option, and treat your home like our own.